-As there are many possibilities for a chest pain, it is important to go to the hospital whenever it lasts longer than 20 minutes to decrease or when it worsens over time, especially when other symptoms such as dizziness, cold sweats, trouble breathing, or headache.
+Since there are many reasons for a chest pain, it's very important to go to the hospital, or call medical help, whenever pain lasts more than 20 minutes or gets worse overtime, especially when there are other symptoms.

-We list here the differences between the main causes of chest pain so that it is possible to identify them and know what to do in each one:
+Here's a list of the main causes for chest pain so that it's easier for you to identify each one and know what to do:

-Excess gas is also called flatulence and is possibly the most common cause of chest pain and it is not related to heart problems.
-It often appears in people suffering from constipation.
-The accumulation of gas in the intestine can push some of the abdominal organs, eventually creating a pain that radiates to the chest.
+Excess gas is possibly the most common cause for a sharp pain in the left side of the chest region, particularly in people who suffer from chronic constipation.
+This happens because the accumulation of gas in the intestines can push up some abdominal organs, causing a type of sharp pain that radiates through the chest.

-How to Identify: It is usually a sharp stabbing pain that disappears, but that reappears repeatedly, especially when bending over the belly to pick up something from the floor, for example;
+How to identify: it's usually a sharp pain that then disappears, but that can come back repeatedly, especially every time you bend down, for instance, to get something from the floor.

 2. Stress and anxiety